NSO-developer/nso-gitbook/development/introduction-to-automation/creating-a-service.md

 ### Step 1 - Prepare Simulated Routers <a href="#d5e635" id="d5e635"></a>

 The `getting-started/developing-with-ncs` set of examples contains three simulated routers that you can use for this scenario.
-The `0-router-network` directory holds the data necessary for starting the routers and connecting them to your NSO instance.&#x20;
+The `0-router-network` directory holds the data necessary for starting the routers and connecting them to your NSO instance.

 First, change the current working directory: